-IMAT (Imaging and Materials Science & Engineering) is a neutron imaging and diffraction instrument for a broad range of materials sciences.
-Non-destructive and in-situ testing of materials is vital to a number of industries including aerospace and transportation, civil engineering, power generation, energy storage, earth sciences, palaeontology, cultural heritage and agriculture.
+IMAT (Imaging and Materials Science & Engineering) is a neutron imaging and diffraction instrument for studies in a broad range of materials sciences.
+Non-destructive and in-situ testing of materials using neutrons is advantageous in many areas such as engineering science, battery research, earth science, cultural heritage and plant science.

-IMAT currently provides neutron radiography, neutron tomography, and energy-resolved neutron imaging, with the following features:
+IMAT currently provides equipment for neutron radiography, neutron tomography and energy-resolved neutron imaging, with the following features:

-- the ability to cope with small samples, and heavy samples up to 1.5 tonnes
+- ability to cope with small samples, and heavy samples up to 1.5 tonnes

-- a spatial 3D resolution of 50 microns
+- spatial 3D resolution of 60 microns for small samples

-Diffraction detectors, installed in the near future, will enable spatially-resolved neutron strain scanning, crystallographic phase analysis and texture analysis.
+Diffraction detectors (to be installed in the near future) will enable spatially-resolved neutron strain scanning, crystallographic phase analysis and texture analysis.

-Many projects will require only one analysis technique, but having diffraction and imaging options on the same beamline will enable new types of experiments to be performed, especially considering the ease with which energy-selective measurements can be carried out on a pulsed source.
-An important feature of IMAT will be tomography-driven diffraction.
-Residual stresses inside engineering-sized samples can be more effectively analysed if the diffraction scans are guided by radiographic data.
-Diffraction analysis may be indispensable for a quantitative analysis and physical interpretation of the attenuation features observed in energy-dependent radiography data.
+Many projects require one analysis technique, but having diffraction and imaging options on the same beamline enables new types of experiments.
+Residual stresses and phase compositions inside engineering-sized samples can be more effectively analysed if a diffraction scans is guided by radiographs.

-The instrument was built with strong support from the Italian Research Council (CNR) and the Swedish Research Council (VR).
-Substantial Italian contributions include the development of the IMAT optical camera boxes for neutron tomography, by the group of Dr F. Aliotta, CNR Messina, and a versatile pinhole selector by CNR Florence.
-Two large diffraction detector arrays at 90 degree scattering angles are funded by a project led by Prof. S. Eriksson from Chalmers University Gothenburg, Sweden.
-Energy-resolved neutron imaging is enabled by a detector based on microchannel plates (MCP) developed by Dr. A. Tremsin at Berkeley, USA, and by a CMOS (“GP2") detector developed in collaboration with Oxford University.
+The instrument was built with support from the Italian Research Council (CNR) and the Swedish Research Council (VR).
+The two large diffraction detector arrays at 90 degree scattering angles were funded by a project led by Prof. S. Eriksson from Chalmers University Gothenburg, Sweden.

 Location and contact information for the Imat instrument